 The responsibilities of the Board of Trustees (BOT) as defined in Article Two, Section Five, of the BOT By-Laws directs the BOT to approve policies and regulations necessary for operation of the college.
-Policy 110 establishes the guidelines for the review of policies to assure quality and effectiveness of student learning programs and services as well as the sound operation of the College.
-391 Board responsibilities include the evaluation of existing and potential job skills needed in industry and offer more scholarships funded by private employers, labor unions, and territorial, and federal government.
-Other board responsibilities include the encouragement of retraining programs for the unemployed and under-employed in order to provide a guaranteed workforce; evaluations and recommendations for executive and legislative action to improve programs regarding job innovation and development; coordination and recommendation of improvements in vocational educational programs in order to match program outcomes with current and existing job needs; encouragement of work-study programs, and formulation of plans and objectives in measurable terms, and continuous evaluation of the various programs operated by the College to determine if the College is complying with its statutory mandate.
+Policy 110 establishes the guidelines for the review of policies to assure quality and effectiveness of student learning programs and services as well as the sound operation of the College.391 Board responsibilities include the evaluation of existing and potential job skills needed in industry and offer more scholarships funded by private employers.
+Labor unions, territorial, and federal government's; encouragement of retraining programs for the unemployed and under-employed in order to provide a guaranteed workforce; evaluations and recommendations for executive and legislative action to improve programs regarding job innovation and development on Guam, including those for business, industry, territorial and federal governments; coordination and recommendation of improvements in vocational educational programs in order to match program outcomes with current and existing job needs; encouragement of work-study programs, and formulation of plans and objectives in measurable terms and continuous evaluation of the various programs operated by the College to determine if the College is complying with its statutory mandate.
 The College also must provide five-year follow-up studies of the graduates of the various programs operated by the College.392

 The Board is regularly informed and aware of the College's growth, outcomes, development and budget.
-Monthly financial reports are reviewed during regularly scheduled meetings.
-Current issues, new activities, and program changes are channeled to the Board at these monthly meetings via reports from the President, the Student Trustee, the Faculty Advisory Member, and the Support Staff Advisory Member.
+Monthly financial reports are reviewed.
+Current issues, new activities, and program changes are channeled to the Board at monthly meetings via the President, the Student Trustee, the Faculty Advisory Member, and the Support Staff Advisory Member.